 How to Cut Kernels from Cob:

 To cut kernels from corn cob I always use a bundt pan.
-I just place the cut end of the corn in the center hole of the baking pan then use a sharp knife to slice down the kernels.
+I just place the cut end of the corn in the center hole of the baking pan and then use a sharp knife to slice down the kernels.

-A Make-Ahead Dish (and How to Store the Leftover Corn Salad):
+How to Store the Leftover Elotes

 You can cook the corn up to a day in advance and store it in an airtight container in the fridge.
-This worked out well for me on the 4th of July as I had to much other stuff going on but really wanted my friends to try this corn salad recipe.
+This worked out well for me on the 4th of July as I had too much other stuff going on but really wanted my friends to try this corn salad recipe.

 You can keep the leftovers in an airtight container in the fridge for up to 3 days.